marchete/Course-Regular-Expressions-Basics-ES/markdowns/groups.md

 >**Note:** If you apply a repetition to a group, only the last match of the repetition is stored. `([\w])+?` will only give you the last matched characted, whereas `([\w]+?)` group have the repetition inside, so it will give you all matched characters.

 ### `(?:` `)` Non capturing Groups
 Use `(?:` `)` for non capturing groups.
-That is, if you need to use groups as a block but you won't process it later, then make it non-capturing
+That is, if you need to use groups as a block but you won't process it later, then make it non-capturing.

 ### Named Groups
 Use `(?<groupname>` `)` to capture a group with name `groupname`.
 This is useful for later processing, when input data can have different ordering.